About Chimpanzee trekking in Budongo Forest reserve

 Through Uganda animal Authority, National Forest Authority, and Jane Goodall Foundation, the government of Uganda pulls resources together to maintain holiness, animal preservation and conservation for tourist reasons, therefore countering this great human desire for natural resources.

-Long arms and legs including five fingers and toes define chimps.
+Long arms and legs, including five fingers and toes define chimps.
 Thumbs apart from other fingers and toes enable one to grab and hold objects, utilize tools, and steady movement.
 Naturally walking on both legs and arms, chimps also use knuckles.
-Sometimes chimpanzees carry, move, deliver, or transfer objects in hands and walk exclusively on legs.
+Sometimes chimpanzees carry, move, deliver, or transfer objects in their hands and walk exclusively on their legs.

 Social mammals, chimps live in communities sometimes numbering 250 people under the direction of an alpha male.
-In order to easily acquire survival materials, they broke up in smaller groups in the mornings.
+In order to easily acquire survival materials, they broke up into smaller groups in the mornings.
 The alpha man is a dictator.
-He guarantees protection to members of the community, discipline in the group, direction and route of travel, feeding and watering places and oversees normal activities.
+He guarantees protection to members of the community, discipline in the group, direction and route of travel, feeding and watering places, and oversees normal activities.

 Along with gathering fish in shallow streams, marshes and ponds of water, chimps hunt in groups, catch and eat tiny antelopes, reptiles, birds, monkeys, rodents.
 Though they can adapt and periodically live in woodland, grasslands, and visit wetlands for survival supplies, chimps preferred natural environment is rainforest with abundant of trees that assure consistent food availability.